 Welcome to Ocean Studies Charter School!
 My name is Trisha Woods and I am the Principal of this amazing school.
-This is my second year here and I am thrilled to be part of this unique program located in the Florida Keys.
-This is my fourteenth year as an educator.
+This is my third year here and I am thrilled to be part of this unique program located in the Florida Keys.
+This is my fifteenth year as an educator.
 I earned my Bachelor’s Degree in Elementary Education from the University of Tampa, my Master’s Degree in Curriculum and Instruction from National Louis University, and my Master’s Degree in Educational Leadership from the University of West Florida.
 I began my career teaching fourth and fifth grade in Hillsborough County before moving into a Reading Resource Teacher position and becoming part of the school based leadership team.
 The love of fishing, snorkeling, and being on the water brought my sons and I down here a little over a year ago.
 During my first year as principal, I learned so much from the children about protecting the environment, about the habitats on our islands, and about how I can influence others to make a difference, too!
 Every day, I am inspired and awed by our students who solve real life environmental problems and who speak confidently with scientists, park rangers, and other students about how to protect our unique Florida Keys environment.
 I am looking forward to this school year and all the adventures it has to offer!

 School and Community Programs Coordinator

 Hello!
 I am Jessica Martinez and am the School and Community Programs Coordinator.
 That means I get to do a little of everything on campus!
-This is my sixth amazing year at Ocean Studies and it has been wonderful to see the school and the children grow and flourish!
+This is my seventh amazing year at Ocean Studies and it has been wonderful to see the school and the children grow and flourish!
 I have my Bachelor of Science degree in Tourism Development and Marketing from Arizona State University.
 After college, I loved the idea of an island life and moved myself to the Florida Keys!
 After years of working in the tourism industry (and even moving to Costa Rica for a year!)
 I decided to make the move to education and began teaching at Ocean Studies Charter School as the Dolphins teacher.
 It’s been a great ride since!
 It is a blessing to be able to wake each day and go into “work” and have so much fun!
 Kids make everything better – they bring energy, positive vibes and infectious smiles every.single.day.
 They have hope for the future and I love being a part of helping them problem solve ways to make this earth a better place for all!
 When I’m not at school, I love spending time with my husband, John, and my son, Zane – who recently graduated from Ocean Studies!
 Cooking up crazy creations, doing yoga outside and hanging with friends and family are where I find my peace :)

 School Adminsitrative Manager